-The NZSA in partnership with MSD has entered into an Industry Partnership where the NZSA will be the National Work Broker for the Security Industry in the Northland, Auckland and Waikato regions.
+The NZSA in partnership with MSD has entered into a Skills for Industry partnership where the NZSA will be the Work Broker for the Security Industry in the Northland, Auckland and Waikato regions.

-The contract commenced 1st October 2018 and sees the NZSA work with MSD in identifying and assessing candidates suitable for work in the security sectors (including the electronics sector) and matching the screened candidates with our member work place vacancies.
+The first contract commenced in October 2018 with the NZSA working with MSD in identifying and assessing candidates suitable for work in the security sectors (including the personnel, monitoring and the electronics sector) and matching the screened candidates with our members’ work place vacancies.

 To assist with promoting security careers to those currently on benefits, or recently unemployed due to Covid-19, MSD and the NZSA have jointly funded the production of two short videos targeting opportunities for security officers and security technicians.
 Our work Brokers organise interview days and attend MSD-run work expos to meet with potential candidates as well as advertising on various recruitment sites.

-The ability to provide “fit for purpose” workers for our industry is viewed by many as the most significant issue facing our industry, and we are certain that this new partnership with MSD will provide some positive steps towards addressing the current shortages across all industry sectors.
+The ability to provide “fit for purpose” workers for our industry is viewed by many as the most significant issue facing our industry, and we believe our partnership with MSD provides positive steps towards addressing the current shortages across all industry sectors.

 The NZSA will: